Danil-Grigorev/enhancements/enhancements/machine-api/out-of-tree-provider-support.md

 Each cloud provider will be hosted under its own repository.
 Those repositories will be initially bootstrapped by forking upstream ones.

-The `CVO` will be responsible for provisioning static resources, such as `SA`, `RBAC`, `ServiceMonitors` for metrics for the operator.
+The `CVO` will be responsible for provisioning static resources, such as `ServiceAccounts`, `Roles/RoleBindings`, `ServiceMonitors` for metrics for the operator.
 Then, the operator will  be responsible for constructing and creating cloud provider resources.

 Forked provider repositories will also contain cloud-provider specific code, and a set of binaries for each of them to build and run.
 Each provider will be build inside a single image, which will be included in the release payload.
 The responsibility for the operator will be to choose which provider image should be used in a cluster at any moment.